melaniehoff/web-nyu-idm/_class-code/object-meditation/notes.md

 ### What are some other objects it does or might have relationships with.
 In an imagined world of this object, who are it's friends and neighbors?

 ### What is a small & specific, memory you have with this object?

+We will create websites that draw from our responses to the Object Meditation Questions.
+Your website is not a literal representation of your object but is evocative of the emotions, textures, histories, or other qualities of your object. your object meditation website will have multiple sections or viewa and tell a story or be an expression of poetry.